You might be asking yourself, “What is the best shrimp dish I can make?” Well, I have a suggestion that I think you and your family are going to love.

 This easy Southern Shrimp and Rice Casserole recipe is a classic family recipe from many years ago.
 Delicious shrimp, with onion, bell pepper, and celery, combined in a creamy sauce with rice and plenty of seasonings.
 A taste of southern creole living in your very own kitchen.
 This delicious recipe was inspired by my sweet Aunt Louise (Nanny).

 Quick Note: This post contains affiliate links which mean if you make a purchase through one of these links, I may make a small commission, at no cost to you.
 Please read my disclosure statement for details.
 Thank you.

-Are you looking for an authentic, southern casserole to serve for dinner tonight?
+Are you looking for an easy authentic, southern seafood casserole to serve for dinner tonight?
 This casserole will not let you down!
 It’s rich and creamy and filled with shrimp and rice.
 Is your family a rice or potato family?
-Our family is a rice family.
+My family growing up was a rice family.
 We ate rice more often than we ate potatoes!
-It probably has something to do with our rich Cajun family history.
-I could eat rice every day, lol.
+It probably had something to do with our rich Louisiana Cajun family heritage.

 We ate shrimp and/or seafood much more often during Lent.
 My dad would do a shrimp boil in our kitchen; pouring the boiled shrimp right into the kitchen sink to drain and cool.
 If we weren’t eating shrimp, we were eating tuna, or some sort of fish every Friday.